p1tsi/p1tsi.github.io/_posts/2024-09-24-NordVPN-LPE.md

 `preinstall` and `postinstall` scripts are used to prepare the environment before and after the application's installation, for example, removing previous installation's files or moving privileged helper scripts inside the proper directory.
 Oh, yes...
 I was forgetting about one thing: they run on the system with root privileges.
 For this reason, when coming across a .pkg file, it is always a good idea to have a look inside it and check which commands are executed inside preinstall and postinstall scripts.

 For this scope there exists an application called [Suspicious Package](https://mothersruin.com/software/SuspiciousPackage/).
-Or if you prefer to do things manually, at the end of this article there is a bash script that helps you to extract .pkg files.
+Or if you prefer to do things manually, at the end of this article there is a shell script that helps you extract .pkg files.

 ## Root Cause Analysis